 Trip and Fall Accident Attorneys in Houston, Texas

-If you have suffered an injury due to a trip hazard causing you to fall in a place of business, you may have legal recourse.
+Hire a trip and fall accident lawyer if you have suffered an injury due to a trip hazard causing you to fall in a place of business.
+Property owners have a duty to provide a safe place for patrons.
 Our trip and fall attorneys offer a free consultation to discuss your legal rights.
 Call us today at (713) 932-0777.
+You can consult with us in person at the office, via phone, via zoom, or at a location near you.

 Under Texas law, a customer or invitee is owed a duty by businesses to make the premises reasonably safe.
 In order to prove liability, a trip and fall lawyer must prove that:

 - There existed a concealed unreasonably dangerous condition upon the property;